 When is “continuing education” fun?
 The answer: always -- with our UTHC series “Conversations & Cocktails”!

-“Conversations & Cocktails” is a free public lecture and discussion series that showcases the original research done by our distinguished UT arts and humanities faculty.
-Our monthly get-togethers give you the opportunity to hear about fascinating work in the arts and in fields such as philosophy, history, and literature studies.
+“Conversations & Cocktails” is a free public lecture and discussion series that showcases the original research of our distinguished UT arts and humanities faculty.
+Our monthly get-togethers give you the opportunity to hear about fascinating work in the arts and in such fields as philosophy, history, and literature studies.

-This year our theme is “Breaking Boundaries,” featuring new, groundbreaking work in five different research fields.
+Our theme is “Breaking Boundaries,” and in that spirit we will feature groundbreaking work in three very different research and creative fields this fall.
 Presentations are 30-40 minutes long and are designed for the general public.
 A spirited question-and-answer discussion follows each presentation.

-While we usually hold our evening meetings at a restaurant in Knoxville, for the health and safety of our campus and community, we will host our spring 2021 Conversations & Cocktails lectures as webinars on Zoom.
+For the health and safety of our campus and community, we will host our Fall 2021 and Spring 2022 Conversations & Cocktails lectures as webinars on Zoom.